xiaojia1001/tinc-tailor-1/README.md

 *  `tinc-tailor check`

-   This makes every host in `hosts.list` ping every other host by their private address
+   This makes every host in `hosts.list` can ping every other host.

 *  `tinc-tailor run COMMAND`